 Preparing for your appointment

-If your back pain lasts for a few days without improvement, make an appointment with your doctor.
+If your back pain persists despite home treatment, see your health care provider.
 Here's some information to help you get ready for your appointment.

 What you can do

-- Write down key personal information, including mental or emotional stressors in your life.
+- Key personal information, including mental or emotional stressors in your life.

-For back pain, questions to ask your doctor include:
+For back pain, questions to ask your provider include: